-ORDER GRANTING TAMPA ELECTRIC COMPANY'S REQUEST FOR CONFIDENTIAL TREATMENT OF PORTIONS OF ITS SEPTEMBER 1994 FORMS 423
+ORDER GRANTING TAMPA ELECTRIC COMPANY'S REQUEST FOR CONFIDENTIAL TREATMENT OF PORTIONS OF ITS NOVEMBER 1995 FORMS 423

-Tampa Electric Company (TECO) has requested specified confidential treatment of its FPSC forms 423-1(a), 423-2, 423-2(a), 423-2(b) and 423-2(c) for the month of September 1994.
+Tampa Electric Company (TECO) has requested specified confidential treatment of its FPSC forms 423-1(a), 423-2, 423-2(a), 423-2(b) and 423-2(c) for the month of November 1995.

-DATE FORM DOCUMENT NO. September, 1994 423-1(a), 423-2, 423-2(a), 423-2(b), 423-2(c) 11468-94
+DATE FORM DOCUMENT NO. November, 1995 423-1(a), 423-2, 423-2(a), 423-2(b), 423-2(c) 00473-96

-TECO argues, pursuant to Section 366.093(3)(d), Florida Statutes, that lines 1-3 of column H, Invoice Price, on Form 423-1(a) contain contractual information which, if made public, would impair the efforts of TECO to contract for goods or services on favorable terms.
+TECO argues, pursuant to Section 366.093(3)(d), Florida Statutes, that lines 1-7 of column H, Invoice Price, on Form 423-1(a) contain contractual information which, if made public, would impair the efforts of TECO to contract for goods or services on favorable terms.
 The information indicates the price which TECO has paid for No. 2 fuel oil per barrel for specific shipments from specific suppliers.
 If disclosed, this information would allow suppliers to compare an individual supplier's price with the market for that date of delivery and thereby determine the contract pricing formula between TECO and that supplier.
 Disclosure of the Invoice Price would allow suppliers to determine the contract price formula of their competitors.
 Knowledge of each other's prices would give suppliers information with which to actually control the pricing in No. 2 oil by either all quoting a particular price or adhering to a price offered by a major supplier.
-This could reduce or eliminate any opportunity for a major buyer, like TECO, to use its market presence to gain price concessions from any individual The result of such disclosure, TECO argues, is supplier. reasonably likely to be increased No. 2 fuel oil prices and increased electric rates.
+This could reduce or eliminate any opportunity for a major buyer, like TECO, to use its market presence to gain price concessions from any individual The result of such disclosure, TECO argues, is reasonably likely to be increased No. 2 fuel oil prices and increased electric rates.

-TECO argues that lines 1-3 of columns I, Invoice Amount; J, Discount; K, Net Amount; L, Net Price; M, Quality Adjustment; N, Effective Purchase Price; and O, Transport to Terminal, on Form 423-1(a) are entitled to confidential treatment because the contract information therein are algebraic functions of column H, Invoice Price.
-The publication of these columns together or
+TECO argues that lines 1-7 of columns I, Invoice Amount; J, Discount; K, Net Amount; L, Net Price; M, Quality Adjustment; N, Effective Purchase Price; and O, Transport to Terminal, on Form 423-1(a) are entitled to confidential treatment because the contract information therein are algebraic functions of column H, Invoice Price.
+The publication of these columns together or independently, therefore, TECO argues, could allow a supplier to derive the Invoice Price of No. 2 oil paid by TECO.
+As to lines 1-7 of column M, TECO further argues that for fuel that does not meet contract requirements, TECO may reject the shipment, or accept the shipment and apply a quality adjustment.
+This, TECO argues, is a pricing term as important as the price itself rendering the rationale to classify relating to price concessions applicable.
+As to lines 1-7 of column N, TECO further argues that the information in this column is as entitled to confidential treatment as the invoice price due to the relatively few times quality or discount adjustments are applied.
+In other words, column N, Effective Purchase Price, will typically equal column H, Invoice Price.

-DOCUMENT ADMBER-DATE
+DOCUMENT NUMBER-DATE